V2K9deeksha/IPL_Visuvalisation-Hub-Unveiling-the-Cricket-Carnival-with-Data/README.md

 ## Web Scraping

-The web scraping process involved extracting relevant information from the source website.
-Python libraries such as BeautifulSoup and requests were used to scrape and parse the data.
-The scraped data was then cleaned and processed for further analysis.
+The web scraping initiative encompassed the extraction of pertinent information from the source website.
+Leveraging Python libraries, specifically BeautifulSoup and requests, we meticulously scraped and parsed the data.
+Subsequently, a meticulous cleaning and processing phase ensued to refine the scraped data, ensuring its readiness for subsequent in-depth analysis.

 ## Power BI Dashboards

 Power BI dashboards have been integrated to provide a more comprehensive view of the IPL data.
 The dashboards include additional visualizations and insights that complement the analysis done in Streamlit.

 ## Team Pages
 <p float="left">
   <img src="ScreenShots/IPL-10.jpg" width="400" />